Trump turns from pomp to business in U.K. visit | CBC News

 Trump turns from pomp to business in U.K. visit

-U.S. President Donald Trump will turn from pageantry to policy Tuesday as he joins British Prime Minister Theresa May for a day of talks likely to highlight fresh uncertainty in the allies' storied relationship.
+Moving from pageantry to policy during his state visit to Britain, U.S. President Donald Trump on Tuesday urged embattled Prime Minister Theresa May to "stick around" to complete a British-U.S. trade deal, adding to this recent chapter of uncertainty in the allies' storied relationship.

-Trump and May are due to meet with corporate executives from the United States and United Kingdom, before an afternoon news conference on the second day of Trump's state visit.
-The leaders' top priority is a possible bilateral trade deal to take effect once the U.K. leaves the European Union.
+The president, whose praise for May comes after spending days touting her possible successors, met with the prime minister and corporate executives from the United States and United Kingdom as part of a day of negotiations ahead of a news conference on Trump's second day on British soil.
+The leaders' top priority is a possible bilateral trade deal to take effect once — or if — Britain leaves the European Union.

+May's future has been tied to the failure to secure a Brexit deal.
+On Friday, just days after Trump departs England, she will resign as head of the Conservative Party though remain as prime minister until her successor has been chosen.
+Trump has been sharply critical of May in the past but only had warm words for her Tuesday and urged her to stay to "get this deal done."

+"I think we'll have a very, very substantial trade deal," said Trump, extolling its virtues for both nations.
+"I think that this is something we both want to do ... we're going to get it done."

 Britain is scheduled to leave the EU on Oct.
 31 unless both sides agree to an extension.
 Its position is in flux because May is stepping down as party leader Friday, setting in motion a race to succeed her as prime minister.